jfo/weblog/content/post/how-zig-do.md

 ```

 And then run the tests from the command line with `zig test $FILENAME`.
 There
-is nothing special about test blocks except that they are executed only under
+is nothing special about test blocks, except that they are executed only under
 these circumstances.

 Look at this: